Jeronics/CBR-system/README.md

 0. Data
 -------
-   - We have csv-s of first and second division of spain from 1996/97 til now.
-And lot of more information. http://www.football-data.co.uk/spainm.php
+   - We have csv-s of first and second division of Spain from 1996/97 til now.
+And lots of additional information. http://www.football-data.co.uk/spainm.php

    - Here we have history of 'quinielas': http://www.resultados-futbol.com/quiniela/historico/18

    - Here we have the statistics of the 2014-15: http://www.lfp.es/estadisticas/liga-bbva/goles/

-   - Here we can get everything!!: http://www.marca.com/estadisticas/futbol/primera/2010_11/
+   - Here we can get everything: http://www.marca.com/estadisticas/futbol/primera/2010_11/

 1. Data Structure
 -----------------
-Consists in three classes:
+The data structure is largely defined by the three classes:

 ### CBRclass:
 Is an abstraction of an object class, which can contain other instances of CBRclass